-- Mix well, picture 6, shows the sticky pastry dough you should have know.
+- Mix well; picture 6 shows the sticky pastry dough you should have known.

-- Please, note that your pastry dough may not be as yellow as mine.
-I have backyard chickens at so the yolks are a much deeper yellow than store bought eggs.
+- Please note that your pastry dough may not be as yellow as mine.
+I have backyard chickens, so the yolks are a much deeper yellow than store-bought eggs.

-- Prepare a baking sheet by lightly spraying with non stick cooking spray or lining with parchment paper.
+- Prepare a baking sheet by lightly spraying it with non-stick cooking spray or lining it with parchment paper.

 - Using a small scoop or a regular spoon, scoop the pastry dough onto the prepared baking sheet.
 They should be about the size of a gumball.

-- Leave about an 1 or a bit less in between each.
+- Leave about a 1 or a bit less in between each.
 I was able to get 24 on a baking sheet.

 - Bake for 22-24 minutes at 400 degrees in your preheated oven.
 They will be golden brown.

 - Only use the light in your oven to check on them.
 The steam builds up in the puffs to make them puff up.
-Opening your oven door during the bake time will cause the steam to escape before the pastry shell is cooked and they'll collapse.
+Opening your oven door during the baking time will cause the steam to escape before the pastry shell is cooked, and it'll collapse.

 - Cool the cream puff shells completely at room temperature on the baking sheets instead of wire racks.